 This is a specific break down of protocol, songs, and links that will help one prepare for journeying at home.
 It doesn’t take too terribly long, but it’s a practice.
 If this is absolutely your first time, please read this post.
 This is a companion guide to make it nice and short and sweet for those that want to journey on a tight schedule and still follow protocol.

 If you are tapping in to a Shamanic Journey Group, it is recommended (but not required) to prepare your space before hand by either smudging with incense, sage, singing bowl, or bells.
-Then tap into the energy of the group by watching the videos in our blog archives (link coming soon, but you can also just follow us on Facebook).
+Then tap into the energy of the group by watching the videos in our journey group archives.
 Actually try to engage or participate by writing down your questions as you think of them, and then after you journey, share them in the posts on the Facebook Group, or on the blog post itself.

 Once you are done watching the suggested journey topic, set the container by listening/singing along to this song: